auerlab/TOPMed-mCA/README.md

     single-sample, single-chromosome VCF files and combine the results into single-sample, multi-chromosome VCFs.

     This step is extremely I/O-intensive.
-Decodding the BCF files (using bcftools) is also CPU-limited.
+Decoding the BCF files (using bcftools) is also CPU-limited.
 The largest of the multi-sample BCF files (for chromosome 2) is 83 gigabytes and takes approximately 2 days just to read using [bcftools](https://github.com/samtools/bcftools).